helleroy/beanstalk-workshop/README.md

 - Under ```Lambda function handler and role```, you can leave all the options as default.
 Just remember to name your role
 - Click Next

 Voilà!
 You're done!
-Your error logs should now appear in our Slack channel on the projector :)
+Your error logs should now appear in our Slack channel on the projector :)  (not in Bekk-slack)

 ## Step 6.
 Destroy your app
 Clean up after yourself, destroying everything related to this app with